-Did you know, we provide ROUTINE care at ALL of our branches SEVEN DAYS A WEEK?
+Did you know, we provide ROUTINE care SEVEN DAYS A WEEK?

 Each of our three branches is equipped with multiple consultation rooms, kennel rooms, surgical suites, laboratories and dispensaries which enable us to provide good quality health care for your pets!

-Routine care can include vaccinations, parasite control, health checks, microchipping, nurse consultations, neutering, inpatient care and overnight hospitalisation – all of which can be accessed through your local branch SEVEN DAYS A WEEK Mon - Fri 8.30am-9pm, Sat & Sun 8.30am - 6.30pm! ***AS OF MONDAY 12th MARCH 2018, WE CAN OFFER ROUTINE APPOINTMENTS UNTIL 9PM MONDAY - FRIDAY***
+Routine care can include vaccinations, parasite control, health checks, microchipping, nurse consultations, neutering, inpatient care and overnight hospitalisation – all of which can be accessed SEVEN DAYS A WEEK Mon - Fri 8.30am - 8pm, Sat & Sun 8.30am - 6.30pm across our branches!

 To us, even weekends are just a normal day.